AbanteLab/proteomics_tools/README.md

-# proteomics_analysis
+# Tools for proteomics data analysis

 General-purpose methods for analyzing proteomics data, independent of any single study.
 This package covers three stages of analysis:

-1. **GLM fitting per assay** (`proteomics_analysis.glm`) — fit one GLM per protein/assay for a user-supplied formula and family, and compute arbitrary linear contrasts of the fitted coefficients via the delta method.
+1. **GLM fitting per assay** (`proteomics_analysis.glm`) — fit one GLM per protein/assay for a user-supplied formula and family, identify DEGs and compute linear contrasts of the fitted coefficients via the delta method.
 2. **Gene set enrichment analysis** (`proteomics_analysis.gsea`) — run
    preranked GSEA against one or more `.gmt` gene-set collections, given a